 We also believe this approach could offer the potential for expanding the scope of influence for procurement and industry working in partnership with NHS stakeholders to meet the needs of the health service in the 21st century.

-See our Useful Links ? section for further information on how the project began and for an interview with Brian Mangan, VBP Project Lead.
+See our Useful Links section for further information on how the project began, our recent case study and for an interview with Brian Mangan, VBP Project Lead.

 See our Downloads ▼ section to read the Pilot Project Report and Findings.